lemlac/mulem/docs/reference.md

 expr; expr
 ```

 Almost everything is an expression.
-Some statements can be either inline or block depending on the presence of a new-line.
-When mixing the two (i.e. a block statement within an inline statement), the `end` keyword is required to exit block mode and return to inline mode.
-The last statement evaluated in a block is its value.
+Some statements can be either inline or block depending on the presence of a colon (`:`) or equals sign (`=`) followed by a new-line.

 To split one expression into multiple lines, you must wrap it in parentheses.
+Whitespace is more lenient while in inline mode.
 The indentation inside the parentheses doesn't matter as long as it's the same as or greater than the opening parenthesis.

 ```
 (word1